Financing Strategies and Collaborative Funding for Inclusive Programs

 The Road to Sustainability (2002)

 A guide by the National Center for Community Education in collaboration with the Afterschool Alliance provides worksheets and information for building partnerships.
-Advocating for Support, pages 12-17 and Finding Funding, pages 18-25.
+For advocating for support, see pages 12–17.
+For finding funding, see pages 18–25.